 10 – 11 a.m.

-Bring out the little ones as a book about trees is read: A Tree is Nice by Janice May Udry.
+Bring out the little ones as a book about how water is needed is read: Water by Frank Asch.
 Free.

 Popular folksinger and historian Judy Cook's songs, images and readings give a peek inside life during the war.
 This family friendly program was inspired by letters between her great-great grandfather, a soldier away at camp, and his wife left to manage the farm.